ex-jedi/perch-admin-theme/README.md

 # Perch Admin Theme

-This 'theme' adds a little more contrast and visual heirachy to the Perch UI.
+This 'theme' adds a little more contrast and visual hierarchy to the Perch UI.
 Still a work in progress.

 # How to